-Another illustrative discussion [also in our own translation from Chinese] is found at the website jzb.com (the meaning of jzb in Chinese is parents' helper):11
+Another illustrative discussion [also in our own translation from Chinese] is found at the website jzb.com (the meaning of jzb in Chinese is parents' helper) - see Online Appendix (Figure A1(b)) for the original discussions:

 Zhongermen said: "I went to register the birth of my child a while ago.
 I am a Han man and my wife is a minority.
 I told the police that I want my child to be a Han.
 The police kindly suggested that I should choose minority for the child.
 She said that one score lower implies an extra playground of competitors in the high-school entrance exam and that I should be responsible for my child's future.
 But I insisted on choosing Han in the end.
 I hope that my child's future will reply on his own ability, not ethnic favors."